aprilggg/Lightning_Analysis_NWRA/analysis_data/README.md

 ## Analysis Data
 This folder contains the files used to power the visualizations in the Power BI dashboard and the statistical analyses in the `intensification_analysis` directory.
 All data files in this directory are created using the two notebooks in the `lightning_burst_identification` directory.

+This data uses acronyms associated with the lightning burst detection methods.
+For acronym definitions and method details, refer to [lightning_burst_identification/README.md](../lightning_burst_identification/README.md).

 ### Data Files and Schema
 * [innercore_bursts.csv](#innercore-bursts)
 * [innercore_lightning_data.csv](#innercore-lightning)